Commercial fishing

 Commercial fishing is the activity of catching fish and other seafood for commercial profit, mostly from wild fisheries.
 It provides a large quantity of food to many countries around the world, but those who practice it as an industry must often pursue fish far into the ocean under adverse conditions.
 Large-scale commercial fishing is called industrial fishing.

 The major fishing industries are not only owned by major corporations but by small families as well.
 In order to adapt to declining fish populations and increased demand, many commercial fishing operations have reduced the sustainability of their harvest by fishing further down the food chain.
-This raises concern for fishery managers and researchers, who highlight how further they say that for those reasons, the sustainability of the marine ecosystems could be in danger of collapsing.
+This process, often is referred to as "fishing down the food web," and raises serious concerns among scientists and fishery managers.
+Removing too many organisms from the lower levels of the food chain can disrupt entire ecosystems and threaten long-term sustainability.

 Commercial fishermen harvest a wide variety of animals.
 However, a very small number of species support the majority of the world's fisheries; these include herring, cod, anchovy, tuna, flounder, mullet, squid, shrimp, salmon, crab, lobster, oyster and scallops.
 All except these last four provided a worldwide catch of well over a million tonnes in 1999, with herring and sardines together providing a catch of over 22 million metric tons in 1999.
 Many other species are fished in smaller numbers.

 In 2016, of the 171 million tonnes of fish caught, about 88 percent or over 151 million tonnes were utilized for direct human consumption.
 This share has increased significantly in recent decades, as it was 67 percent in the 1960s.
 In 2016, the greatest part of the 12 percent used for non-food purposes (about 20 million tonnes) was reduced to fishmeal and fish oil (74 percent or 15 million tonnes), while the rest (5 million tonnes) was largely utilized as material for direct feeding in aquaculture and raising of livestock and fur animals, in culture (e.g. fry, fingerlings or small adults for ongrowing), as bait, in pharmaceutical uses and for ornamental purposes.